rrohm/fx-behaviour/README.md

 + We do not want redundant implementations
 + There is a better way than imperative wiring

 This library is an extension to the fx-actions library.
+The fx-actions library and the fx-behaviour library will be always developed parallel, so you will always find matching versions in the github repositories.